vk-cs/docs-public/docs/en/networks/vnet/how-to-guides/s3-service-net/s3-service-net.md

     aws s3 ls --endpoint-url https://hb.ru-msk.vkcloud-storage.ru
     ```

-    Here `--endpoint-url` is the Object Storage service domain, it should match the [region](/en/tools-for-using-services/account/concepts/regions) of the account.
+    Here `--endpoint-url` is the VK Object Storage service domain, it should match the [region](/en/tools-for-using-services/account/concepts/regions) of the account.
 Possible values:

       - `https://hb.ru-msk.vkcloud-storage.ru` is the Moscow region domain.
       - `https://hb.kz-ast.bizmrg.com` is the Kazakhstan region domain.

-The response should return a list of the Object Storage buckets.
+The response should return a list of the VK Object Storage buckets.

 ## Delete unused resources